dzek69/react-source-of-truth/README.md

 # react-source-of-truth

 The simplest state manager for React apps.
-Ideas are based on `react-redux` but simplifications are applied.
+API ideas are based on `react-redux` but huge simplifications are applied.

 ## Features:

 - simplicity - no actions, no reducers
+- simplicity again - your state is just a plain javascript object
-- performant - no Proxies or other hacks (for data immutability)
+- performant - no "everywhere writable" state using Proxies or other hacks
+- performant again - component will re-render only if something they care for changes
-- developer friendly - full TypeScript support
+- developer friendly - full & painless TypeScript support
 - compatible - both hooks & class based components support
-- familiar - data management in class is based on well-known `react-redux`'s `connect`
+- familiar - API is based on `react-redux` API
-- convenient - easily update state while keeping immutability rule of React (thanks to awesome `immutable-assign`)
+- convenient - easily update deep state while keeping immutability rule of React (thanks to awesome `immutable-assign`)

 ## Usage: